Anton, Caflisch, Janzen and Keefer will lead the team in 2013-14.

 Kremer has been on the staff of eight total Big Ten championship teams at Minnesota.
 Before the women’s run of four titles from 2012-15, they also won in 2008 with Kremer and Ganley as co-head coaches.
 Kremer was on the men’s staff for three titles, as an assistant coach in 2001 and 2002 and the associate head coach in 2004.

 Kremer has been the personal coach for more than 30 Big Ten individual title performances at Minnesota.
 In 2015, Kierra Smith won both the 100- and 200-yard breaststroke, and Brooke Zeiger won the 400-yard individual medley.
-The Gophers have dominated the women's Big Ten breastroke events in recent years, having won seven of the last nine in both races.
+The Gophers have dominated the women's Big Ten breaststroke events in recent years, having won 14 titles since 2008.